Haoger1/Pulse-like-ground-motion-classification-method/README.md

 ### Basic usage

-Put `classifyPulseLikeGM.m`, `classifyPulseLikeGM_example_run.m`, and your `SWresults` data file in the same folder.
+Put `classifyPulselikeGM.m`, `classifyPulselikeGM_example_run.m`, and your `SWresults` data file in the same folder.
 Then open MATLAB and run:

 ```matlab
 clear; clc;